mtmorgan/HCAmtxzip/README.md

 ## #   provenance.submission_date <chr>, provenance.update_date <chr>
 ```

-We thus learn the age and cause of death of each individual
+We thus learn the sex, age and cause of death of each individual

 ```
 donor %>%